 The significant inputs to the pricing models for most over-the-counter ("OTC") derivatives are inputs that are observable or can be corroborated by observable market data and are classified as Level 2 as per the fair value measurement hierarchy described in Note 14.
-Inputs that are observable generally include interest rates and Banker's Acceptance ("BA") swap curves and volatilities.
-The Bank has not used unobservable inputs in the valuation of the OTC interest rate swaps or bond forward transactions held as at December 31, 2023 and 2022.
+Inputs that are observable generally include interest rates and Canadian Overnight Repo Rate Average ("CORRA") swap curves and volatilities.
+The Bank has not used unobservable inputs in the valuation of the OTC interest rate swaps or bond forward transactions held as at December 31, 2024 and 2023.
 The credit risk of both the counterparty and the Bank are considered in determining the fair value for all OTC derivatives after considering the effects of netting agreements and collateral arrangements.